 Healthcare managers ensure that patients receive high-quality, cost-effective care.
 They are also responsible for the financial stability of their facilities and oversee everything from hiring decisions to facility improvement projects.

-To become a healthcare manager, you will need to graduate with a master’s degree in healthcare administration, which takes about two years of full-time study.
+To become a healthcare manager, you must graduate with a master’s degree in healthcare administration, which takes about two years of full-time study.

 Suppose you have at least three years of experience working in a healthcare setting.
 In that case, you may pursue an online master’s in healthcare management degree program through your state’s university system or other accredited institution.